SeaweedFS Setup

 pwgen -snc 24 1

-In your Relution compose.yml (on older installations: docker-compose.yml), add the following service under services::
+In the Relution compose.yml (on older installations: docker-compose.yml), add the following service under services::

 services: